COVID-19 Notice & Information

 - ER entrance is open 24 hours a day

 - We encourage you to stay in touch with patients through phone calls and videoconferencing.
-If there is any way we can help coordinate a virtual visit via phone call or “face time” with your family members, please let us know during your daily call.
+If there is any way we can help coordinate a virtual visit via phone call or “face time” with your family members, please notify your patient’s care team.

 For more questions about visitation at GRMC, please visit our FAQ Page.